Now you have the chance to take our online sports massage courses and where you can study at your own pace from wherever you want to be.

 As usual, it is the client who decides the muscle or muscles he or she wants treated, but always in close consultation with you as a masseur or massage therapist.

-The sports massage is also much deeper and with a harder pressure (than the Swedish classic massage has) and is usually performed at a faster pace.
+The sports massage also has a deeper pressure (than the Swedish classic massage) and is usually performed at a faster pace.
+You will learn all the techniques and approaches to sports massage through our online sports massage courses.

 Therapeutic stretching often ends a treatment